 The gear motor is an independent component composed of gear transmission, worm transmission and gear-worm transmission enclosed in the rigid shell.
 It plays the role of matching speed and transferring torque between the prime mover and working machine or actuator and is widely used in modern machinery.
 The abnormal sound and gearbox noise produced by the gear motor in use will affect the operating efficiency of the gear motor and even cause failure.
-According to the gear noise analysis, common reasons and solutions to the abnormal sound of the gear motor are as follows.
+According to the gear noise analysis, the main causes of the abnormal sound of the gear motor and the issues on how to solve it are as follows.

 - Foreign Body in Planetary Gear Motor

 The abnormal sound produced by foreign bodies in the planetary gear motor is clear and irregular, mainly because the foreign bodies such as small parts and assembly tools accidentally fall into the gear motor during the installation.
 If this happens, remove the foreign body and check the gear for damage.

 The abnormal sound produced by parts damage and falling off is clear and irregular, because planetary gear motor often bears large load impact in operation and the long-term bearing of large load impact is easy to cause the damage and falling off of bearing, gear tooth, and other parts.
 Timely clean the parts which fall off, and replace the damaged parts.

 Large bearing clearance means that the clearance between the roller and the inner and outer ring is too large.
 When working, the rolling element collides with the inner and outer ring, producing abnormal sound.
 The abnormal sound produced by large bearing clearance is clear, continuous and periodic, and raises following with the increase of rotating speed.
 The bearing is mainly composed of four parts: inner ring, outer ring, rolling element and cage.